Day to day for onboarded customers

 When you’ve reached consensus about the changes it’s time to start implementing.

-For teams that are using Avo functions to implement their events, the typical implementation workflow looks like this:
+For teams that are using Codegen to implement their events, the typical implementation workflow looks like this:

 For teams that are using other traditional implementation methods to implement their events, usually direct calls to the analytics SDK, the typical implementation workflow looks like this: